thelfer/tfel/docs/web/tfel-material.md

  - `stiffness` (`st2tost2` type)

 and one method: `is_isotropic()` which returns a `bool` stating if the phase is considered isotropic or not.
-The value of this `bool` depends on the way the `Phase` was constructed.
+Again, the value of this `bool` depends on the way the `Phase` was constructed.
 By doing

 ~~~~{.cpp}